 The thyroid is a small U-shaped gland located in the front of the neck.
 It is made up of two halves, called lobes, which lie along the trachea and are joined together by a narrow band of thyroid tissue, known as the isthmus.

 The function of the thyroid gland is to take iodine, found in many foods, and convert it into thyroid hormone.
-Once made, the thyroid hormone is released into the blood stream and transported throughout the body where they control the body’s metabolism (e.g. the conversion of oxygen and calories to energy).
+Once made, the thyroid hormone is released into the bloodstream and transported throughout the body where they control the body’s metabolism (e.g. the conversion of oxygen and calories to energy).

 Most of the cells in the thyroid gland are called follicular cells.
 The follicular cells connect together to form small round structures called follicles.
-Thyroid hormone is stored in a material called colloid which fills the centre of follicles.
+Thyroid hormone is stored in a material called colloid which fills the center of follicles.

 Doctors will often recommend a test called an ultrasound for patients with a lump in their thyroid gland or if the entire gland is enlarged.
 This test allows the doctor to see inside the thyroid gland.
 The ultrasound also allows the doctor to remove a small sample of tissue in a procedure called a fine needle aspiration (FNA).
 This tissue is sent to a pathologist who examines it under the microscope.